Root Canal Baltimore, MD

 Does a Root Canal Hurt?

-It is no secret that root canals have bad reputations.
+Root canals have a bad reputation.
 Contrary to what many of our patients believe, this is a common misconception.
-A root canal is not a painful procedure.
-In fact, the infection itself is what is causing most patients to be in a lot of pain.
-Removing the pulp will remove the inflammation and infection, thus helping the patient feel better.
+A root canal isn’t a painful procedure.
+In fact, the infection itself is what causes most patients to experience a lot of pain.
+Removing the pulp will remove the inflammation and infection to help you feel better.

-During the procedure, we will make sure your tooth and the area around the tooth are numb, making sure you feel no pain during the procedure.
+During the procedure, we make sure your tooth and the area around the tooth are numb so you feel no pain during the procedure.
 Some post-procedural discomfort might occur, but this can be managed with over-the-counter pain medications and usually subsides within a few days.

 Why is a root canal necessary?

-You will need a root canal if bacteria enter the pulp of the tooth from deep decay, cracks, or trauma that leads to an infection.
+You’ll need a root canal if bacteria enter the pulp of the tooth from deep decay, cracks, or trauma that leads to an infection.
 If left untreated, the infected tooth can cause severe pain, abscess formation, and even the loss of the tooth.
-The procedure not only alleviates pain but also preserves the tooth, allowing it to function normally.
+The procedure not only alleviates pain but also preserves the tooth so it can function normally.

 How is the procedure performed?